zenoss/ZenPacks.zenoss.OpenVZ/README.rst

 * OpenVZ Host: provide cumulative ``failcnt`` and ``failrate`` Data Points for host-wide failcnt eventing
 * Container detection could be a bit more sophisticated. a stray ``vzctl`` command with a non-existent VEID will create a config file, yet it does not exist, and vzlist does not display it.
 Yet we list it.
+* Right now, enabling this ZenPack for a server is a two-step process -- first, add the Modeler Plugin.
+  Then, add the OpenVZHost monitoring template.
+It would be nice if this could be changed to a 1-step process, where OpenVZHost is auto-added as a monitoring template.
+This would mean we would be guaranteed that some monitoring is running after someone configures the OpenVZ ZenPack.
+Right now, they could forget to enable OpenVZHost and then miss out on container created/destroyed eventing.
+And if I know OpenVZHost is enabled, I can use this to fire off events related to configuration problems so they show up in the UI.
 * Add tests!

 To submit new feature requests, bug reports, and submit improvements, visit the OpenVZ